Mid Mountains Legal Blog

 Non-complying funds potentially have tax liabilities and ATO penalties.

-Specialised tax advice will assist you to devise a strategy based on the taxation consequences of rolling out your interest into another SMSF or an industry regulated fund.
+Seek specialised tax advice before deciding whether to roll out your interest into another SMSF or an industry regulated fund.

-As a member of an SMSF, you are also a trustee with ongoing responsibilities.
-You must decide if you wish to remain in the SMSF, commence a new SMSF or open a different type of fund such as an accumulated regulated fund.
-The decision as to what is appropriate will vary from case to case.
+A member of an SMSF is also a trustee with ongoing responsibilities.
+You must decide if you wish to remain in the SMSF, commence a new SMSF, or open a different type of fund such as an accumulated regulated fund.

-Splitting a SMSF will typically require the fund to be restructured to comply with superannuation regulations and laws.
-Examples of restructures include:
+Splitting a SMSF typically requires the fund to be restructured to comply with superannuation regulations and laws.

 Types of Spitting Orders